dimforge/ncollide/how_to_contribute/README.md

 # How to contribute

+Contribution are greatly appreciated and can be technical as well as financial.

 ### Technical contribution

 You are of course welcome to contribute to the source code of **ncollide** and to this guide.
 Simply make sure to [open an issue](https://github.com/sebcrozet/ncollide/issues) on GitHub if you intend to perform a large contribution.
-This should prevent other people from stepping silently on your toes and should ensure your work is going to be merged when it is ready.
+This should prevent other people from stepping silently on your toes and ensure your work is going to be merged when it is ready.

 ###### Working on this guide

-You can also contribute to this user guide by completing and correcting it.
-Do not hesitate to correct even the smallest, insignificant detail (especially English mistakes).
+You can contribute to this user guide by completing, improving, and correcting it.
+Do not hesitate to correct even the smallest, insignificant detail (especially English mistakes including typography).
 We love nitpicking!
 This guide is composed of a set of markdown files located on the [gh-pages](https://github.com/sebcrozet/ncollide/tree/gh-pages) branch of the main **ncollide** repository.
-It is compiled manually using [GitBook](https://www.gitbook.io/).
+It is compiled using [GitBook](https://www.gitbook.io/).
 As explained in the next section, you need to fork, fix, and create a pull request to make your contribution upstreamable.
 There are no specific rules, except that all compilable code to generate